top of page

 Antarctica

-I had the privilege of participating in three consecutive scientific expeditions (30th, 31st, and 32nd Indian scientific expeditions) to Antarctica to document the construction of the third Indian research station "Bharati" and the scientific research carried out in the most hostile and extreme conditions on Earth.
+I had the privilege of joining four scientific expeditions to Antarctica—the 30th, 31st, 32nd, and 42nd Indian scientific expeditions—to document both the construction of the Bharati research station and the scientific research conducted in one of the most extreme environments on Earth.

 bottom of page